 - recognise Centre Records and Season Best performances

-No awards are made for 1st-2nd-3rd in events.
+No awards are made for 1st-2nd-3rd in events (except our ‘special’ Event days of Pentathlon and Multi-Event).
 What is important is improving your own Personal Bests throughout the season.

-The first time you do an event that result becomes your first standard.
-A Purple Ribbon is awarded when you achieve 10 x Personal Bests (PB) past your initial standard across all events, a Yellow Ribbon is awarded for 15 PBs past your initial standard across all events, a Green Ribbon is awarded for 20 PBs past your initial standard across all events and a Red Ribbon is awarded for 30 PBs past your initial standard across all events and a Blue Ribbon is awarded for 40 PBs past your initial standard across all events.
+The first time you do an event that result becomes your initial standard.
+A Yellow Ribbon is awarded when you achieve 10 x Personal Bests (PB) past your initial standard across all events, a Purple Ribbon is awarded for 15 PBs past your initial standard across all events, a Red Ribbon is awarded for 20 PBs past your initial standard across all events and a Blue Ribbon is awarded for 30 PBs past your initial standard across all events and an additional Blue Ribbon will be awarded for 35 PBs & 40 PBs past your initial standard across all events.

-Ribbons are also awarded for 4 (Green), 5 (Red) and 6+(Blue) PBs achieved in one day.
+Ribbons are also awarded for 4 (Red), 5+ (Blue) PBs achieved in one day.

 Four levels of achievement are recognised by the presentation of Yellow, Green, Red and Blue Certificates/Pennants.

-To receive the certificates/pennants, athletes must achieve and record certain standards in a minimum number of events:
+To receive the certificate/pennant, athletes must achieve and record certain standards in a minimum number of events: